 During cyclic photophosphorylation, the electrons are transferred back to P700 instead of moving into the NADP from the electron acceptor.
 This downward movement of electrons from an acceptor to P700 results in the formation of ATP molecules.

-This process is called as non- cyclic photophosphorylation because the lost electrons by P680 of Photosystem II are occupied by P700 of Photosystem I and are not reverted back to P680.
-Here the complete movement of the electrons is in a unidirectional or in the non- cyclic manner.
+This process is referred to as non- cyclic photophosphorylation because the lost electrons by P680 of Photosystem II are occupied by P700 of Photosystem I and are not reverted back to P680.
+Here the complete movement of the electrons is in a unidirectional or in a non- cyclic manner.

 During non-cyclic photophosphorylation, the electrons released by P700 are carried by primary acceptor and are finally passed on to NADP.
 Here, the electrons combine with the protons – H+ which is produced by splitting up of the water molecule and reduces NADP to NADPH2.

 Also Read: Photosynthesis

 Following are the important difference between cyclic and non-cyclic photophosphorylation: